nickgeoca/elata-eeg/crates/daemon/API.md

 1.  **Establish Connection:** The client initiates a WebSocket connection to the `/ws/data` endpoint.

 2.  **Subscribe to a Topic:** Immediately after the connection is established, the client must send a JSON message to specify which topic it wants to receive data from.
-The message must be a JSON object with a single key, `"subscribe"`, whose value is the name of the topic.
+The message must be a JSON object with a `type` field set to `"subscribe"` and a `topic` field with the desired topic name.

     *   **Example `subscribe` message:**
         ```json
         {
+          "type": "subscribe",
-          "subscribe": "eeg_voltage"
+          "topic": "eeg_voltage"
         }
         ```